muratk5n/thirdwave/en/index.md

 ---

+Politico.eu: "Europe wants Latin America on side against Vladimir Putin.
+Good luck with that..
+Diplomatic efforts to win support for Ukraine have been largely rebuffed so far"

+---

+WION: "The plastics industry has championed recycling as a critical solution to the rising problem of plastic waste.
+However, a research found that recycling itself may be producing massive amounts of microplastics"

+---

 If neoliberalism did not turn out to be the shitshow it is today and actually worked for people, and they wanted to put up a statue to honor it, the monument would have those three guys, Pinochet, Reagan